-It does, however, matter when picking what product need to buy.
+It does, however, matter when picking what product to buy.
 Having a single axle most likely means that your trailer doesn’t weigh more than 4000 lbs.
-Therefore you don’t have to get the most heavy duty wheel chock.
-You also can’t use a wheel chock like the Fastway ONEstep Wheel Chock For Tandem Axle Trailers since it was made for tandem axles.
+Therefore you don’t have to get the most heavy-duty wheel chock.
+You also can’t use a wheel chock like the Fastway ONEstep Wheel Chock For Tandem Axle Trailers since it was made for tandem axle trailers.

-How many wheel chocks are required for RV?
+How many wheel chocks are required for my RV?

-I recommend using 4 wheel chocks if you have a single or tandem axle trailer.
+I recommend using four wheel chocks if you have a single or tandem axle trailer.
 By covering all possible directions the trailer could roll, you’ll decrease the risk of accidents and be safer.

-Can’t I just use a rock/piece of wood that’s all free?
+Can’t I just DIY and use a rock/piece of wood that’s free?